Family Contribution Appeal

-- Conditions that may be considered for appeal
+- Conditions that may be considered

-- Conditions that may not be considered for appeal
+- Conditions that may not be considered

 - Examples of third-party documentation for the appeal

-- Possible outcomes of a Family Contribution Appeal
+- Possible outcomes of the appeal

 *There are limitations to the circumstances the U.S. Department of Education will allow financial aid professionals to consider for appeal.
 To remain equitable, our office will review all applications on a case-by-case basis.

-The following conditions may be considered for appeal:
+The following conditions may be considered:

 - Loss or reduction of income including but not limited to loss of employment, reduction of pay, death of a parent or spouse, and reduction/loss of child support (please note that in situations where there has been a loss of employment, a family contribution appeal cannot be processed until the individual has been unemployed for at least 8 weeks)

 - Divorce or separation

 - High medical and/or dental expenses paid out of pocket